 The Cultural Grants Program is an Arts NSW devolved funding program administered by the Royal Australian Historical Society on behalf of the NSW Government.
 This Cultural Grants program assists historical research and publication of local, community and regional history projects.
 Arts NSW funding priorities can be found on its website, together with a list of grants awarded each year – click here for more details.

-Please note: The 2017 program will open in early May.
+Please note: The 2017 program will open on 4 April.
 The RAHS will be using the online grants management system SmartyGrants to receive 2017 applications.

 The Society would like to thank Arts NSW for providing funding for 2016 – 2018 for the cultural grants program that supports local history and heritage projects facilitating an understanding of the history of the people and places of New South Wales.
 The Society will distribute $50,000 in grants each year.